 Place a pan on medium high heat and add some oil into the pan.
 Sear the chicken roulade on each side for 30 seconds to a minute or until golden brown.

 While the chicken roulade rests or cooks, you can make the sauce.

 Make The Sauce

 You’re almost through with this recipe of chicken roulade.
-All there’s left to do is brown the chicken roulade and make the sauce.
+All there’s left to do is make the sauce.
 This easy and flavorful sauce starts off with butter, chopped garlic, and a sprig of thyme in a saucepan.

 Saute this for about a minute.
 Add the mustard and cook for another minute.
 Next, pour in the beef stock and cooking cream.
 Stir the sauce and continue to cook it for 5 minutes to reduce and thicken it.
 When it’s ready, it should stick to the back of the spoon.

 You can now make any kind of filled roulade with this new found chicken roulade technique.
-But have a look at the next section if you’re looking for more chicken roulade stuffing ideas.
+Have some questions about this dish?
+Take a look at the FAQ section for the internets most asked questions related to chicken roulade.

 Chicken Roulade Filling Ideas

 You can make this chicken roulade with sauce recipe and change up the fillings based on your preferences.
 We have a chicken spinach roulade that’s just as easy and delicious.